Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • backup;

-• data can be stored online in secure RoboForm Online storage;
+• data can be stored online in RoboForm Online secure storage;

 • supported platforms: Windows, iOS, MacOS, Linux, Android.

-Cost: Free (under Freemium license)
+Cost: free (under Freemium license)

-Official site: roboform.com/ru
+Official website: roboform.com/ru

 eWallet